thir13en/java-training/notes/class.md

 `super` is used to access the superclass methods, while `this` accesses the current instance.
 It is used for usually with method overriding, for specifying that we want to explicitly call the superclass method.
 By default, constructors add a call to `super()` superclass constructor with no arguments (empty constructor).
 An `abstract class` is still a superclass and it's constructor is called whenever instantiated.
 * call to parent constructor: `super(...args)`
 * call to current instrance constructor: `this(...args)`

+### Static vs Instance methods and properties
+`Static` modifier tells us that a method or property is not an instance one, but can be accesses directly though the class declaration, i.e. `ClassName.staticMethod()`.
+On the opposite, to use an `Instance` method or property, we first need to craete or instance a class with the `new` keyword.